cwwang1979/BoneMarrow/README.md

 If you use this software in your research, please cite our publication.

 ## Cloud Demo
-AI inference process and results are shown in the dmeo [video](https://drive.google.com/file/d/1BnJMrl5gJLrLxgFycA2eJXmcHHZ_dKyG/view?usp=sharing) in association with the data [1M05.mrxs](https://drive.google.com/file/d/1IrSIONn5ZtHN4SmOO0bu5tvwzXcy1E7u/view?usp=sharing).
+AI inference process and results are shown in the dmeo [video](https://drive.google.com/file/d/1BnJMrl5gJLrLxgFycA2eJXmcHHZ_dKyG/view?usp=sharing).

 #### Device specifications
 - **CPU:** Intel Xeon Gold 6148